-The Board's recommendation on the requested departure(s) will be based on the departure's potential to help the project better meet these design guidelines priorities and achieve a better overall project design than could be achieved without the departure(s).
+The Board's recommendation on the requested departures will be based on the departure's potential to help the project better meet these design guidelines priorities and achieve a better overall project design than could be achieved without the departures.
 The Board's recommendation will be reserved until the final Board meeting.

-At the time of the FIRST Early Design Guidance meeting no departures were requested.
+At the time of the Early Design Guidance meeting, the following departures were requested: